larsreed/testdata/README.md

     </html>

 ### ToWiki ###
 Another way to output a table is to use the wiki generator.
-No moving parts here, it simply generates markup syntax like this:
+No moving parts here, it simply generates Confluence markup syntax like this:

     || id || userId || ssn || mail || active ||
     | 1 | ZYFR | 27020785859 | ueaqefjn@iojuwy.no | X |